JovanDozic/festivals-app/README.md

 # Festivals App

-Bachelor thesis project for Databases 2 course at the Faculty of Technical Sciences, University of Novi Sad, Serbia.

 ## Overview

 Festivals App is a full-stack application designed to streamline the management of music festivals.
 The app provides a seamless experience for both festival staff and attendees, featuring subsystems for ticket sales, custom package creation (including camp and travel packages), and bracelet management.